Bits’n’Peaches – Designs across mediums

 “I love being part of the Creative Quarter.
 It’s great to be around so many creatives, there’s a real community here.
 We sell our stationery online but also at the Harbour Arm Marketplace, and it’s good to feel part of that community.

-“We’re at the very early stages of developing our business.
-Next week we have 12 new notebooks coming out, and also some wrapping paper too.
+“We’ve been developing different ranges in our business.
+There are notebooks and also some wrapping paper too.
 But we’ve had a really good response, I guess because it’s a bit quirky.
 Our designs are painted illustrations, which is a little bit different to the normal stuff around.”

 “Working in the fashion industry is relentless.
 There’s a deadline every 6 weeks!
 When that came to a stop in March 2020, it gave us the chance to completely free ourselves and create what we wanted to do.
 Sophie’s got a 10 month old baby, and how she manages to do everything, well, she’s like Superwoman!
 So we’ve created a new brand of stationery and giftware in about 4 months.
 We’re passionate about what we’re doing so it’s been really enjoyable.
 It’s actually kept us both going during a really tough time.

 “Everything is made, printed, produced and packaged in the UK.
 We have a great family printers who print all our products.”